bajascripts/architect-x-wiki/Updates/road-map.md

 - More skins to come later, two skins available now

 ## Sector System [COMPLETE]
-- 4 Sectors you can Build in; Sector 1, Sector 2, Sector 3, and OMEGA
+- 2 Sectors you can Build in; Sector 1 and Sector 2; Sector 3 and OMEGA coming at a future date

+## Servers Increase to 8 Players [Planned]
+- The timing of this is still unknown as there are massive performance implications for this change.
+A lot of time will need to be spent micro-optimizing the NPCs and pathfinding to acomplish this.

 ## Class D Riot [Planned]
 - Class Ds who are neglected and lack of security monitoring will riot